ben-mullins617/Quantum-Energy-Teleportation/README.md

 ![](images/final/img_1.png)

-## Inputs

-The inputs into the algorithm are h, k, positive numbers that parameterise the qubit rotation angle.
-Significantly, they determine how much energy is teleported, so finding their optimal values is an important goal of the simulated runs.

-## Algorithm Summary

-1. Two qubits are placed into a ground state $\ket{g}$ and shared between Alice and Bob.
-2. Alice performs a Hadamard gate operation on her qubit, who adds energy $\braket{A_V}$ to the system.
-3. Alice measures her qubit and sends the result to Bob.
-4. Bob performs a conditional operation on his qubit, depending on the information from Alice.
-5. Since there is no guarantee of energy transfer, when repeated a sufficient number of times the mean value of energy transferred is ultimately positive.

 ## Execution

 Simulation is performed on the NetSquid simulators.

+# How to Run

 ## Requirements

-SquidASM must be installed (tested on an Ubuntu virtual machine)
+SquidASM and numpy must be installed (tested on an Ubuntu virtual machine)
 ```
-$ pip install requirements.txt
+$ pip install numpy
 ```

 ## How to run